opxyc/btcon/README.md

 # btcon - Bluetooth Connect
 Connect to bluetooth devices automatically when it is in range - a small fix to ubuntu's autoconnection bug.

-The program polls the bluetooth device every 5 seconds and tries to connect to any of the listed devices.
+The program polls the bluetooth device every 5 seconds and tries to connect to paired devices.

 ## SetUp
-1. clone the repo
-2. edit main.go and mention ur devie MAC address in the `devicesList` slice
-3. install it: `go install`
+1. install it : `go install github.com/opxyc/btcon@latest`
-4. create a new service entry at `/etc/systemd/system`, say `btcon.service`
+2. create a new service entry at `/etc/systemd/system`, say `btcon.service`

     ```sh
     nano /etc/systemd/system/btcon.service